-10 Artists Who Work With Neon
+10 Artists Who Made Masterpieces with Neon

 Neon has come a long way since its discovery in the late 19th century, finding its way into works across the spectrum of contemporary art—from dedicated light artists to multimedia powerhouses who dapple in neon art.
 We thought we’d highlight 10 artists who use neon in ever-so-creative ways—and in the process, we offer you a brief history of the use of fluorescent light as an artistic medium.